yutaokkots/Design-Patterns/design-patterns/OOP03-behavioral-patterns/behavioral-patterns.md

 ## Strategy

 The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 It allows the client to choose the appropriate algorithm at runtime, promoting flexibility in selecting and using algorithms.

-## Template method

-The Template Method Pattern defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
-It provides a way to define the algorithm's structure while allowing variations in the implementation.

 ## Visitor